team-perfect-deliverables/charlie/README.md

 an instance of *Dealer* for the player.
 The player is bound to this *Dealer* until the player logs out.

-Charlie games are multi-player.
+Charlie is multi-player.
 However, players do not play one another.
+Instead, depending on the plugin configuration,
-Instead, depending on the plugin configuration, *Dealer* may allocate at most bots that simulate real players.
+Dealer may allocate at most bots that simulate real players.
 If no bots have been configured, the game is "heads up," that is, the player against Dealer.
 Yet Charlie supports multiple dealers concurrently which is the multi-player basis.